Friday, October 24, 2025

 As a side story.
 I know Zenith is a vertical integrated watch manufacturer.
 You would think Rolex, the Goliath in the industry would also be fully vertical integrated but I read they still outsource several watch parts.

 Another side story.
 Have you noticed Rolex seems to be the official sponsor of just about everything?
 Jeez, tennis, golf, yachting, motor sports, equestrianism.
-Principal sponsor of the Royal Opera in London and Milan Opera in Milan, concert recitals, mountain expeditions and it goes on and on.
+Principal sponsor of opera houses, concert recitals, mountain expeditions and it goes on and on.
 How is this possible?

 Cycling through little farming villages I see Autumn goodies are available.